elisabethoost/msc-thesis-drl-adm/README.md

 ### 2. Dataset Preparation

+**NOTE:** The data set used right now is 3ac-182-green16.
+I advise using this and not changing it at first.

 Datasets are located in `Data/TRAINING/`.
 The naming convention is:
 - `{N}ac-{S}-{name}/`: N aircraft, M scnarios/schedules, Data Set name
 - The number S indicates the number of scenarios (e.g., `3ac-182-green16` has 16 scenarios)